🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Enter your email and create a password.

-Open Google Chrome, Brave, or Microsoft Edge.
+Use Google Chrome, Brave, or Microsoft Edge on a laptop or desktop computer.

-Safari and Firefox are not officially supported.
+Safari and Firefox are not officially supported, and mobile browsers cannot host a session.

-Checkpoint: You should see the main dashboard.
+Checkpoint: You should see the main dashboard with a Create Session button.

-How to Use Zencastr Remote Recording
+How to Use Zencastr Remote Recorder

 Here’s how to use it step by step.